 PC System Requirements

-The game was re-released on various digital distribution services like PSN, Steam and GOG.com.
-The Steam release coincided with the release of the OddBoxx, an Orange Box inspired promotion which included Abe's Oddysee, Abe's Exoddus, Munch's Oddysee and Stranger's Wrath HD.
+The game was re-released on various digital distribution services including PSN, Steam and GOG.com.
+The Steam release coincided with the release of the "OddBoxx", an Orange Box-inspired promotion which includes Oddworld: Abe's Oddysee, Oddworld: Abe's Exoddus, Oddworld: Munch's Oddysee and Oddworld: Stranger's Wrath HD.